openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_functional.rst

 Steps
 #####

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration
     2. Enable and configure Contrail plugin
     3. Enable dedicated analytics DB
     4. Add a controller and a compute+cinder nodes
     5. Add a node with "contrail-config" and "contrail-db" roles
     6. Add a "contrail-control"+"contrail-analytics"
        +"contrail-analytics-db" node
+    7. Add a "contrail-analytics-db" node
-    7. Deploy cluster
+    8. Deploy cluster
-    8. Run OSTF tests
+    9. Run OSTF tests
-    9. Add one node with "contrail-config" role
+    10. Add one node with "contrail-config" role
-    10. Deploy changes
+    11. Deploy changes
-    11. Run OSTF tests
+    12. Run OSTF tests

 Expected results